-In this “how to” post, I share the secrets of butterflying and halving a boneless chicken breast like a pro.
-Through both a video and a series of detailed step-by-step instructions with photos, you’ll see how easy it is to perfect this basic culinary technique.
+In this post, I share the secrets of How to Butterfly a Chicken Breast like a pro.
+Through both a video and a detailed step-by-step guide with photos, you’ll see how easy it is to perfect this basic culinary technique.

-A whole chicken breast, also known as a double lobe chicken breast, refers to the underside portion of a chicken when it is standing upright.
-When a recipe mentions a chicken breast, it’s actually referring to a half-breast.
-These instructions explain how to butterfly or halve a half-breast.
+A whole chicken breast, also known as a double lobe chicken breast, refers to the entire underside portion of a chicken when it is standing upright.
+When a recipe mentions a chicken breast, it typically refers to just one side of this portion—a single lobe, or half-breast.
+These instructions explain how to butterfly or halve this single lobe for even cooking and easier preparation.

-Here are directions on how I butterfly and halve a chicken breast – first, a nifty video that shows you how in 15 seconds, which is followed by written instructions.
+Here are step-by-step instructions on how I butterfly and halve fresh chicken breasts – first, a nifty video that shows you how in 15 seconds, which is followed by written instructions and photos.

 Time needed: 3 minutes

-Here are step-by step instructions for how to butterfly and halve a boneless, skinless chicken breast:
+Here are the simple steps to follow to butterfly and halve a boneless, skinless chicken breast:

 1. Position chicken breast.